Completed- Microfluidic droplet generation to produce artificial cells: ACDC

 Elveflow microfluidic flow control system will help us precisely adjust each liquid’s volume (matrice and reagents) over an elongated duration to obtain reproducible capsules and droplets.
 We will also perform on-chip-specific DNA labeling of the celand as drug screening.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824060 (ACDC project).
+This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 824060 (ACDC project).